moonlight-sanctuary/Wobbly-Wonder-Journal/README.md

 - **Deploy your own instance** by taking the app.js, index.html, and the styles.css to any static hosting provider (ex: Github Pages/Netlify/Vercel/Hostinger)

 ### **Offline Use**
-Reflect works completely offline once loaded - perfect for:
+Wobbly Wonders works completely offline once loaded - perfect for:
 - ✈️ Travel journaling
 - 🏕️ Remote locations
 - 🔒 Maximum privacy